sirjonasxx/G-Earth/docs/wiki/macOs-Installation-guide.md

 ## Launching G-Earth
 1. Open `Terminal` (press `⌘ + Enter`, type `Terminal` to open it from spotlight)
 2. Type `sudo java -jar `
-3. Drag the `G-Earth.jar` file into your terminal window (this will append the path to the file)
+3. Drag the `G-Earth.jar` file into your terminal window *(this will append the path to the terminal)*

 Your terminal window should now resemble the following: